-Former Iranian President Rafsanjani, A Leading Moderate, Dies At 82
+Former Iranian President Rafsanjani, A Leading Voice For Reform, Dies At 82

 International

-Former Iranian President Rafsanjani, A Leading Moderate, Dies At 82
+Former Iranian President Rafsanjani, A Leading Voice For Reform, Dies At 82

-Ali Akbar Hashemi Rafsanjani, Iran's fourth president and a leading moderate voice in the country, has died at the age of 82, according to Iranian state media.
-He is believed to have suffered a heart attack.
+Ali Akbar Hashemi Rafsanjani, Iran's fourth president and a towering figure in the country, has died at the age of 82, according to Iranian state media.

-For decades, the Shiite Muslim politician played an outsize role in Iranian politics.
-An aide to Ayatollah Ruhollah Khomeini, the leader of the country's 1979 revolution, Rafsanjani went on to lead Iran just a decade later.
+For decades, the Shiite Muslim cleric played an outsize role in Iranian politics.
+An aide to Ayatollah Ruhollah Khomeini, the leader of the country's 1979 revolution, Rafsanjani served on the Revolutionary Council that helped transform the newborn Islamic Republic from a monarchy into a theocracy.

-He served as Iran's president from 1989 to 1997, and has been credited with the country's recovery from a long war with neighboring Iraq in the '80s.
+During the 1980s, Rafsjani boosted his public profile in weekly sermons to the country and helped guide Iran's military operations in a costly eight-year war with its neighbor Iraq.

+When Khomeini died in 1989, then-President Ali Khamenei was named his successor as supreme leader in Iran, and Rafsjani was elected president.

 NPR's Peter Kenyon reports that Rafsanjani enjoyed a kind of renaissance as an influential reformer late in his political career.